SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: Online Architecture of SIG-SDP

 \section{Online Architecture of SIG-SDP}

 In this section, we explain the online architecture that uses the proposed SIG-SDP framework to continuously adjust the slot number $Z$ and the slot assignment $\mathbf{z}$ for dynamic networks, e.g., due to users' mobility.
 The framework computes slot assignments according to online measured path gains and runs in parallel with the network, as shown in Fig. \ref{fig:online_architecture}.
 Without explicit notation, the PSD matrix $\mathbf{X}$ returned from the SDP solver is stored in its gram form $\gram(\mathbf{X})$ in this section.
+Specifically, the network states, including the interference powers and user associations, and the slot assignments, including the integer or relaxed slot assignments and the slot number, are denoted as $\mathbf{S}(t)$, $\mathbf{Q}(t)$, $\mathbf{z}(t)$, $\mathbf{X}(t)$, and $Z(t)$ at slot $t$, respectively.
+The details on how the network states and slot assignments are measured and updated are as follows.